-Min-ho stepped into the first corridor between two rows of warped containers and looked up into the dark.
+They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 "Still hate it."